-GRAND RAPIDS, Mich. – For the fourth consecutive year, the Meijer LPGA Classic for Simply Give opened its tournament to collegiate athletes as sponsor exemptions, representing Meijer and their respective universities in the professional tournament.
+GRAND RAPIDS, Mich. – For the fifth consecutive year, the Meijer LPGA Classic for Simply Give will open its tournament to collegiate athletes as sponsor exemptions, representing Meijer and their respective universities in the professional tournament.

-This year, three exemptions were awarded to Allyson Geer, of Michigan State University; Megan Kim, of the University of Michigan; and August Kim, of Purdue University.
+This year, three exemptions were awarded to Sarah Burnham and Allyson Geer, of Michigan State University; and Jaclyn Lee, of Ohio State University.

-“We are so excited to be able to provide these young athletes the opportunity to compete with the best women golfers in the world,” said Cathy Cooper, Director of the Meijer LPGA Classic.
-“We think this is a great opportunity for these athletes to show their talent while supporting the Meijer brand.”
+“We love being able to give these young women the opportunity to compete with the best golfers in the world,” Meijer LPGA Classic Executive Director Cathy Cooper said.
+“It is a great opportunity for these athletes to show their talent while supporting the Meijer brand.”

-The 2017 Meijer LPGA Classic will host a full field of 144 of the best women golfers for 72 holes of stroke play over four days of competition.
-Proceeds from the tournament – and each of the week’s festivities – will once again benefit the Meijer Simply Give program that restocks the shelves of food pantries across the Midwest.
-To date, the Meijer LPGA Classic has generated more than $2.1 million for food pantries in the communities it serves.
+The 2018 Meijer LPGA Classic will host a full field of 144 of the best women golfers for 72 holes of stroke play over four days of competition.
+Proceeds from the tournament – and each of the week’s festivities – will once again benefit the Meijer Simply Give program that stocks the shelves of food pantries across the Midwest.
+The 2017 tournament raised $1 million for local food pantries through Simply Give.
+In total, the four tournaments have generated more than $3.1 million for the Meijer Simply Give program.

 About Blythefield Country Club: